 7. plastic from shellfish

 According to researchers, chitin can be obtained as a waste material from the shellfish industry.
 The plastic alternative would then be biodegradable in any case.
-However, it remains questionable whether a mass-produced plastic can actually be produced in this way.
+However, it remains questionable whether a mass-produced plastic can actually be made in this way.

 Promising plastic alternatives from research?